Vets-Who-Code/romeo-golf-cohort/README.md

 ## Introduction

 This is the branch for the Romeo Golf Cohort.
-It is a group of students who are learning to code.
+It is a group of students who are learning to code with a focus on frontend development.
+This repo is designed to house their capstone project.
+Romeo Golf is a pseudonym for their project: resume generator.
+This product will help bridge the gap between transitioning veterans and their future tech career.

 ### Instructors